 3. Be open with your roommates

 Diabetes Self-Management recommends chatting with your roommates before you arrive at school, but saving the conversation about your Type 1 diabetes until you meet them in person.
 This way, you can tell them facts about your condition, teach them how you deal with it, and answer their questions instead of leaving them searching the internet and finding false information.
 Try organizing a roommate meeting the first night in your dorm.
 Show them cartridges, vials of insulin, infusion sets, strips, syringes, your meter and any other tools or items you may have.
 Be sure to tell your resident assistant as well, and ask them if they know of any other students in your building with diabetes—it is always good to meet someone else who knows what you are dealing with.

 4. Check out dining hall options

 Most colleges have wide ranges of food choices to accommodate a variety of dietary restrictions, but it is always a good idea to check out your options before picking a regular dining spot.
 Hope Paige suggests finding a fresh salad bar and adding grilled chicken for a high-protein, low-sugar go-to meal.
-Steer clear of grab-and-go pizza, cheeseburgers and desserts.
-They might seem tempting and convenient, but they are full of fat, grease and sugar that may have a negative effect on your blood sugar levels and overall health.
-Instead, keep a variety of diabetic-friendly snacks in your dorm room to satisfy cravings without sacrificing your health.
+Steer clear of grab-and-go pizza, cheeseburgers, and desserts.
+They might seem tempting and convenient, but they are full of fat, grease, and sugar that may have a negative effect on your blood sugar levels and overall health.
+Instead, keep a variety of diabetes-friendly snacks in your dorm room and your backpack to satisfy cravings without sacrificing your health.